Great Places to Visit at Rutgers

 Larry McAllister II/Rutgers University

 Rutgers Farm is a 150-acre teaching, research, and production farm where you can take a break and watch horses, cattle, goats and sheep grazing and pigs getting comfortable in the mud.
 Depending on the time of year, you may also spot some piglets and other baby animals.
 The Rutgers Farm Store, open 1-4 p.m. on Fridays, offers eggs and goat milk soap among its farm-fresh products.
-If you are interested in an official tour, check back soon to find out if they have resumed after being put on hold in response to the pandemic.
+You can also sign up for an official tour to learn more about the farm and animals.

 Take a Walk Around Passion Puddle